Elvis Andrus Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.46 team ERA ranks 19th across all league pitching staffs.
+- The Tigers have a 4.48 team ERA that ranks 19th among all MLB pitching staffs.

-- Tigers pitchers combine to rank 12th in baseball in home runs surrendered (165 total, 1.2 per game).
+- Tigers pitchers combine to rank 12th in baseball in home runs allowed (166 total, 1.2 per game).

-- The righty's most recent appearance came on Saturday against the Chicago White Sox, when he went seven scoreless innings while allowing four hits.
+- His last appearance was on Sunday against the Chicago White Sox, when the left-hander went seven innings, surrendering two earned runs while giving up five hits.

-- The 24-year-old has put together a 4.65 ERA and 9 strikeouts per nine innings in 17 games this season, while giving up a batting average of .235 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.